rahrang/rahulrangnekar/src/content/posts/finance/how-to-roll-over-an-adp-401k-to-a-fidelity-ira/index.md

 ---
-title: 'How to Roll Over an ADP 401(k) to Fidelity'
+title: 'How to Roll Over an ADP 401(k) to a Fidelity IRA'
 published: true
 publishDate: '2025-02-20'
 category: finance